TEDx-NMIMS-Indore/TEDx-NMIMS-Indore-official-website/README.md

 ---

 The head of technical team of TEDxNMIMS, Indore is [@Sam-Varghese](https://www.linkedin.com/in/sam-varghese-1a7701209/).
 In case you would like to contribute to this repository, or wish to become a member, etc; feel free to contact him.

+---

+## Contributing guidelines

+---

+Here are procedure to make contributions to this project:

+1. Wether it's a bug or a feature request, you are required to [create a new issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue), explaining the changes you'd like to make/ have, in detail.
+2. Your issue will get reviewed by Mr. Sam Varghese soon, and you'll get the further details/ status regarding that in the issue section itself.
+3. If you wish to create the feature, or solve the bug, then kindly inform Sam.
+If everything goes well, then you shall be assigned the issue.
+4. Thankyou for showing interest to contribute to the development of this project :)

+---